24 April 2026

 Treasury Bills

-The CBK pause is actually good news for T-Bill investors in one specific way: it signals that rates are unlikely to fall much further in the near term, meaning current T-Bill yields are close to their floor for this cycle.
-If you have been waiting to buy T-Bills, the urgency to lock in before rates fall further has reduced.
+The CBK pause is actually positive news for T-Bill investors in one specific way: it signals that yields are unlikely to fall significantly further in the near term.
+The floor of this rate cycle is probably close.
+If you have been hesitating to buy T-Bills while waiting for rates to stabilise, that stabilisation has effectively arrived.

 Infrastructure Bonds

-Infrastructure bonds, which offer tax-free returns, remain attractive.
-The CBK recently raised KES 30 billion from a 30-year bond auction at a 12.5% coupon, exceeding its target by 50% — indicating strong investor demand for Kenyan government paper.
+Infrastructure bonds — which offer tax-exempt returns, meaning no 15% Withholding Tax — remain among the most attractive instruments for Kenyan individual investors.
+The CBK recently raised KES 30 billion through a 30-year infrastructure bond auction at a 12.5% coupon, exceeding its target by 50%.
+The oversubscription demonstrates that institutional and retail investor appetite for Kenyan government paper remains strong at current yields.

 Money Market Funds

-The MPC will next meet in June 2026.
-Whether they cut again depends on three things:
+The MPC’s next scheduled meeting is June 2026.
+Whether they cut again depends on three variables:

-Most likely outcome: One more 25 basis point cut in H2 2026, bringing the CBR to 8.50%, unless inflation or global conditions deteriorate significantly.
+Most likely scenario: One further cut of 25 basis points in H2 2026 (August or October MPC meeting), bringing the CBR to 8.50% — unless inflation remains persistently above 5% or global conditions deteriorate significantly.
+A return to the cutting pace of 2024–2025 is not expected.

-Based on the CBK rate pause, here is what makes sense for different financial situations:
+Based on the CBK rate pause and the current rate environment, here is what makes sense across different financial situations:

-If you have savings in a bank account: Move excess savings to a money market fund earning 11–14% rather than a bank account earning 3–5%.
+If you have savings in a bank account: Move any savings above your 1–2 month emergency float into a money market fund earning 11–14% gross — not a bank savings account earning 3–5%.
+The CBK pause has stabilised MMF yields at current levels; there is no advantage to waiting.

-If you invest in T-Bills: Current yields are near their floor for this cycle.
-Locking in 12-month T-Bills now protects you from further small declines.
+If you invest in T-Bills: Current yields are close to their floor for this rate cycle.
+Locking into 12-month T-Bills now gives you certainty of return for a year at reasonable yields.
+The risk of waiting is that any future cuts reduce yields further.

 Frequently Asked Questions

 Is my money market fund yield going to drop?
 The pause stabilises MMF yields at current levels.
-A small decline is still possible if CBK cuts once more in H2 2026, but the dramatic drops of 2025 are likely behind us.
+A small further decline remains possible if the CBK cuts once more in H2 2026, but the dramatic drops of the 2025 cutting cycle are very likely behind us for this rate cycle.

 Should I move from T-Bills to longer-term bonds?
-If you expect rates to remain stable or fall slightly, locking into longer-term bonds (2–5 years) at current yields makes sense.
-Consult your broker before making this decision.
+If you expect rates to remain stable or decline slightly over the next 2–5 years — which is the most likely scenario — locking into longer-term bonds at current yields makes sense and protects you from reinvestment risk when short-term instruments mature.
+Consult a licensed investment advisor before making this shift with significant capital.

 The Bottom Line

 The CBK rate pause in April 2026 marks the end of one of the most aggressive monetary easing cycles in Kenya’s recent history.
-Rates have come down dramatically from their 2024 peak, and the economy is adjusting to a new, lower-rate environment.
+In less than two years, the CBR dropped 425 basis points — from 13.00% to 8.75% — transforming the cost of credit, the return on savings, and the landscape for every Kenyan with financial assets or liabilities.

-Data in this article reflects CBK MPC announcements and market rates as of April 2026.
-Interest rates are subject to change.
+Disclaimer: Interest rates, T-Bill yields, and MPC decisions are subject to change.
+All rates and figures in this article reflect publicly available data as of April–May 2026.
 This article is for informational purposes only and does not constitute financial advice.
-Verify current rates at centralbank.go.ke before making financial decisions.
+Verify current rates at centralbank.go.ke before making any financial decisions.